Coachella Postponed Over Coronavirus Concerns

 This post was originally published at 1:50 pm.

-Coachella Valley Music & Arts Festival, which started in 1999, is now a two weekend affair, and was intended to run from April 10 to April 12, and April 17 through April 19.
+Coachella Valley Music & Arts Festival, which started in 1999, is now a two weekend affair, and was intended to run from 10th April to 12th April, and 17th April through 19th April.
 This year, the festival was set to feature headliners Rage Against the Machine, Travis Scott, and Frank Ocean.
 Artists like Lana Del Rey, Megan Thee Stallion, Run the Jewels and Calvin Harris also had sets planned.

 Coachella brings in over 250,000 people from all over the globe for the event every year, making the spread of coronavirus a real concern.
 Public health officials stated that four people have already been confirmed to have the novel coronavirus in the Coachella Valley, where the event is held.